tzyluen/morse-libs/README.md

 morse-libs
 ==========
-A list of morse code tranlator programs in various programming languages and paradigms, for fun.
+A list of morse code translator programs in various programming languages and paradigms, for fun.

 Reference:
 ----------